zhangyaqi1989/Advent-of-Code/README.md

 # Advent-of-Code
-This repo contains IPython notebook of AoC, I am inspired by Peter Norvig's fantastic GitHub project called Pytudes
+This repo contains my Jupyter notebooks of Advent of Code from 2015-2018.

 * 2015
   - [Python Notebook](2015/AoC-2015-Python.ipynb)